DecisionsDev/odm-docker-kubernetes/eks/README.md

-# Deploying IBM Operational Decision Manager Standard on EKS AWS.
+# Deploying IBM Operational Decision Manager on Amazon EKS

-This project demonstrates the deployment of an IBM® Operational Decision Manager (ODM) clustered topology on Amazon EKS cloud service.
-We use Kubernetes and Docker technologies.
+This project demonstrates how to deploy an IBM® Operational Decision Manager (ODM) clustered topology on the Amazon Elastic Kubernetes Service (EKS) cloud service.
+Kubernetes and Docker technologies are implemented.

-The ODM Docker material is available in passport Advantage.
-It includes Docker container images and helm charts descriptors.
+The ODM Docker material is available in Passport Advantage.
+It includes Docker container images and Helm chart descriptors.

 ![Flow](./images/eks-schema.jpg)